geudde/attic-chest/pages/13.reference/01.porden/docs.md

 Miranda rose, and by their margin stray'd,
 Impatient of her friend's expected aid,
 When on the tide she view'd a bark that bore
-A graceful damsel lightly to the shore ;
+A graceful damsel lightly to the shore;
 But ere it touch'd the strand, a mist profound
-Cloth'd in a fleecy veil the scene around ;
+Cloth'd in a fleecy veil the scene around;
 So thick, it scarce allow'd her eye to trace
 The lovely features of the Sea-nymph's face,
 Who from the boat began — " Miranda, haste !